-We’re always happy to answer our customer’s questions about HVAC systems and HVAC services.
-The following are answers to the most common questions we receive:
+We’re always happy to answer our customer’s FAQs about HVAC systems and HVAC services.
+The following are answers to the most common FAQs we receive:

 Frequently Asked Questions

 Regular maintenance of residential and commercial HVAC systems should include removal of dust, dirt, and debris from within the system.
 It also includes conducting repairs or replacements of defective or worn out parts.
 It is best to conduct routine cleanings in the spring and autumn as the weather changes.
 Twice a year, ideally in the spring and fall, it’s a good idea to have a professional HVAC technician inspect the system for leaks, damage, cracks, etc.